MaksGrynk/python-for-qa-1/2-python-basics-2/homework.rst

 Level 3
 --------

-7. Write a function to find is word palindrome.
+7. Write a function to find out if the word is a palindrome.
-   Please use next validation procedure: calculate each letter occurrence in word, word will be palindrome if all letters occurrences count іs even number except one possible odd number.
+   Please use next validation procedure: calculate each letter occurrence in a word; word will be a palindrome if all letters occurrences count іs even number except one possible odd number.

     racecar